keithalewis/lac/README.md

 _ printf int (dlsym ...) {string ...}
 ```

-The dictonary is a stack.
+The dictionary is a stack.
 Local variables are push on it and popped
 at the end of a function.

 ```